cdklabs/cdk-stacksets/README.md

 const stack = new Stack();
 const stackSetStack = new StackSetStack(stack, 'MyStackSet', {
   assetBuckets: [bucket],
+  assetBucketPrefix: "prefix",
 });
 ```

-To faciliate multi region deployments, there is an assetPrefix property.
+To faciliate multi region deployments, there is an assetBucketPrefix property.
 This
 gets added to the region the Stack Set is deployed to.
 The stack synthesis for
 the Stack Set would look for a bucket named `prefix-{Region}` in the example
 above. `{Region}` is whatever region you are deploying the Stack Set to as